thled/pest-plugin-shorthands/README.md

 - `xit()`
 - `xtest()`

-Same goes for running one test only by prefixing it with `f`.
+Same goes for focusing a test by prefixing it with `f`.

 Shorthands for focusing: